Generic name: benztropine (oral/injection) (BENZ troe peen)

 How should I take benztropine?

-Drink plenty of liquids while you are taking benztropine.
+Drink plenty of water to prevent dry mouth while taking benztropine.

 Dry mouth may lead to gum disease or cavities.
-Brush and floss your teeth regularly and see a dentist for routine check-ups while you are taking benztropine.
+Brush and floss your teeth regularly and visit your dentist for routine dental care.

 Store at room temperature away from moisture, heat, and light.